changisaac/tsp-simulated-annealing-decision-tree-implementation/README.md

-# CS486 Assignment 1
 # Author: Isaac Chang

+# TSP Simulated Annealing
-# Question 1 Instructions:
+# Instructions:
 - The program is setup to currently run the 36 cities problem once using the temperature scheduling of exponential decrease with a base of 0.99999
 - It takes around 25s to run through the problem.
 - The results (final path, final distance) are printed to stdout.